More Than 10,000 Britons Declared Bankrupt Every Month

 Increasing Numbers of Personal Bankruptcies

-Last year a total of more than 134,000 people were declared financially insolvent.
-This works out at more than 10,000 Britons filing for bankruptcy every month, the highest level since bankruptcy records were first recorded, in 1960.
+In 2009 a total of more than 134,000 people were declared financially insolvent.
+This works out at more than 10,000 Britons filing for bankruptcy every month, the highest level since bankruptcy records were first recorded, in 1960.Of this total, over 17,000 were recorded to have taken place in the last three months of 2009, an increase of almost 25% on the previous year.
+Individual Voluntary Accounts (IVAs) – the more modern equivalent of bankruptcies – also increased by more than 26% over the same period.

-It is clear that higher levels of bankruptcies and IVAs are fast becoming a fact of modern life and are here to stay.
+It is clear that higher levels of Bankruptcies and IVAs are fast becoming a fact of modern life and are here to stay.
 The previous record for personal insolvencies of 107,000 was reached in 2006.

 No End in Sight for Those Experiencing Financial Hardship

-Despite the recent news that the recession has come to an end, the impact of unemployment and falling incomes mean that we will see levels of personal insolvencies continue to increase into 2010 as the effects of the recession continue to linger.
+Despite the news that the recession is coming to an end, the impact of unemployment and falling incomes mean that we will see levels of personal insolvencies continue to increase as the effects of the recession linger.Even more worrying, financial experts believe that many people are barely managed to keep their heads above water financially and that insolvency numbers will rise sharply should interest rates be increased from their current historic low of 0.5%.

 Will Rising Interest Rates Be the Final Straw?

 So far the after-effects of the UK’s recession appear to have been kept to a minimum.
-The Government’s steps to bail out the UK’s banks and increasing public borrowing to record levels helped to move the country out of recession.
+The previous Government’s steps to bail out the UK’s banks and increase public borrowing to record levels helped to move the country out of recession.
+With the cuts initiated by the new administration back in 2010 we may yet see this reversed and bankruptcies and IVAs increasing as more people are made redundant.Stockmarkets have started to recover to the levels seen before the Lehman Brothers collapse back in 2008.

 A Double Dip Recession?